bludit/documentation-english/themes/theme-basics/index.md

 ---
 Themes in Bludit are very flexible, you can use any framework ([Bootstrap](http://getbootstrap.com/), [Kube](http://imperavi.com/kube/), [Pure.io](purecss.io), [Skel](https://github.com/n33/skel), [Less](http://lesscss.org/), etc), any Javascript code, whatever you want.

-All themes resides into `bl-themes` folder, and they have a default structure.
+All themes resides into `bl-themes` folder, and they have a pre-defined structure.

 ### Content
 1. [Themes structure](#structure)